agungsuprayitno/quarkus-restapi/README.md

 ```

 > **_NOTE:_**  Quarkus now ships with a Dev UI, which is available in dev mode only at <http://localhost:8080/q/dev/>.

+## Swagger Provided

+You can access swagger ui and test CRUD by accessing <http://localhost:8080/q/swagger-ui/>

 ## Packaging and running the application